-The new subdivision will have an economic impact by providing housing construction opportunities.

-(c) the suitability of the site for development

-The proposal is appropriate for the site and meets the objectives of the zone.

-(d) any submissions made in accordance with this Act or the regulations

-The application was notified in accordance with Council's Notifications Policy Development Control Plan.
-Two submissions were received.

-(e) the public interest

-Whilst noting submissions, balanced against the wider community, social and economic benefits, the proposal is considered to be in the public interest.
+- The new subdivision will have an economic impact by providing housing construction opportunities. - (c) the suitability of the site for development - The proposal is appropriate for the site and meets the objectives of the zone. - (d) any submissions made in accordance with this Act or the regulations - The application was notified in accordance with Council's Notifications Policy Development Control Plan.
+No submissions were received. - (e) the public interest - In the absence of submissions and balanced against the wider community, social and economic benefits, the proposal is considered to be in the public interest.

-State Environmental Planning Policy (Major Development) 2005

-As previously mentioned, the application has been referred to the JRPP pursuant to clause 13(2)(b) as the capital investment value exceeds \$5 million and Council owns the land.